 Some of Germany's leading family offices, family businesses and foundations, as well as their peers abroad, form the client base for Andreas's work as a legal and tax adviser.
 Clients in common law jurisdictions often engage Andreas due to his background in English law (MA, Trinity College, Cambridge) and US law (LL.M., Yale Law School).
 He is listed in domestic and international rankings as one of the leading lawyers in his practice areas.
-Among others, Who's Who Legal Private Client 2016 lists Andreas Richter as the only German lawyer among the 15 'Most Highly Regarded Individuals' worldwide.
+Among others, Who's Who Legal Thought Leaders 2018 lists Andreas Richter as the only German lawyer among the 15 'Most Highly Regarded Individuals' worldwide in the practice area "Private Client".